-- Regional calcium rich dusts from re-suspension of soils - Regional iron rich dusts from re-suspension - Iron rich dusts from re-suspension due to vehicle activity developed from those proposed by (Abbott, 2008) were also used for this 2021 assessment.
-The method for regional iron rich dusts remains largely unchanged and is based on a more empirical approach.
+- Regional calcium rich dusts from re-suspension of soils - Regional iron rich dusts from re-suspension - Iron rich dusts from re-suspension due to vehicle activity

 A method for estimating the mass of iron (Fe) and calcium (Ca) rich dusts was included in the modelling method for PM10 for the first time in 2006.
-The PCM models were revised for 2008 to incorporate a more process-based modelling approach for regional calcium rich dusts from resuspension of soils and iron rich dusts from re-suspension due to vehicle activity.
-The revised models
+The PCM models were revised for 2008 to incorporate a more processbased modelling approach for regional calcium rich dusts from re-suspension of soils and iron rich dusts from re-suspension due to vehicle activity.
+The revised models developed from those proposed by (Abbott, 2008) were also used for this 2023 assessment.
+The method for regional iron rich dusts remains largely unchanged and is based on a more empirical approach.

-The starting point for the assessment of iron and calcium rich dusts is the measurements of a range of PM components including Fe and Ca reported by (Harrison and Yin, 2006) for three monitoring sites in the Birmingham area.
+The starting point for the assessment of iron and calcium rich dusts is the measurements of a range of PM components including Fe and Ca reported by (Harrison & Yin, 2006) for three monitoring sites in the Birmingham area.
 Measurements were made and urban background site (BCCS) from May 2004 to May 2005, an urban roadside site (BROS) from May 2005 to November 2005 and at a rural site about 20 km from the city (CPSS) from November 2005 to May 2006.
 Measurements were not made at the different sites simultaneously, but the measurement periods were sufficiently long that they can be used to provide reasonable estimates of the urban and roadside increments of various PM components.
-The measurement data for Fe and Ca are summarised in Table 6.3.
+The measurement data for Fe and Ca are summarised in Table 5.4.